 The legend goes that five farmers built the church in just three days with the help of a mischievous troll named Finn Fairhair.
 According to the story, the five farmers planned to build at church at Heddal when one of them, Raud Rygi, was met by a stranger who was willing to help them build it.

-The stranger set three conditions – one of which had to be met before the church was finished: fetch the sun and moon from the sky, forfeit his life-blood, or guess the stranger’s name.
+The stranger set three conditions (a bit less than our travel insurance policies have – one of which had to be met before the church was finished: fetch the sun and moon from the sky, forfeit his life-blood, or guess the stranger’s name.
 Raud guessed that the final condition – guessing the stranger’s name – would be fairly easy so he agreed to the terms.

 When the stranger started building the church much faster than Raud thought (the spire was built by only the second day), he began to panic and feared for his life.
 So he went for a walk, as you do.
 He ended up at Svintruberget, which is a rocky hill southeast of the church site, and while he was there, he heard a beautiful woman’s voice singing: